LNU-phish/LNU-phish.github.io/index.md

 * fill out the **form** available at the following link: [Google Form](https://forms.gle/3XgGJtThDAohjbmQ8)

 In any case, please **include your affiliation** when requesting access to our resources.

+#### List of institutions that used the dataset

+* University of Padua
+* Chulalongkorn University
+* National University of Singapore